 I inserted two different postcard graphics into Publisher and overlapped and rotated them until I was satisfied with the way they looked.
 Oh, I also drew a box around each postcard so the edges would show up clearly.
 Karen has several postcards in her stash- just do a search on postcards to pick your faves.

-Print or copy on a machine using toner based ink, then transfer using the citrasolv or lacquer thinner method.
-If you’re doing a project with wording, make sure to reverse the image for transferring.
+Print or copy on a machine using toner based ink, then transfer using your favorite method, such as Doodle Magic.
+If you’re using a graphic with wording, make sure to reverse the image for transferring.

 I don’t know if you can tell in the picture, but I lightly rubbed a bit of glaze along the right and bottom edges of the postcards to give the illusion of a shadow, very subtle.

-Brush on a couple of coats of clear varnish and it’s done!
+Brush on a couple of coats of clear polycrylic and it’s done!

 I forgot to mention, I also sprayed the drawer pulls with gray primer, then dry brushed the details with the white paint.
 Finished up with a coat of clear spray varnish.